The Red Sea Area

 Scuba Diving in the Red Sea

 Just about all of them offer diving package options of between one to six days duration so if you are heading out for a full on dive holiday, you can have a weeks package (6 days) for about £220 whilst a three day dive pack will cost you about £130.
 Individual days are about £50 per person.
 This is a rough guide so it’s worth shopping around but in order to get the best out of your trip without paying over the odds, these prices are a pretty good guide.
-This is the price range that we opt for when we organise trips here at Dive Odyssea and after having run four Red Sea trips a year over the past 15 years, we like to think that we’ve got a pretty good idea of what works best for our divers.
+This is the price range that we opt for when we organise trips here at Dive Odyssea and after having run four Red Sea trips a year since 1995, we like to think that we’ve got a pretty good idea of what works best for our divers.
 So what exactly does one get for ones dollar?

 Whatever dive package you choose, each days diving should include two dives from a boat with tanks and weights provided.
 No other equipment is supplied but you can generally hire this at additional cost either in resort upon arrival or from us here at Dive Odyssea before you go.
 That’s the reason why regular divers take their own kit (minus tank & weights) or hire from us as a weeks kit hire in resort can become expensive when added to your basic dive package price.
 The local dive operator cannot of course guarantee to provide you with a wet suit that is a perfect fit and to be perfectly frank, how many other people have peed in that hire suit before you?
 Just a thought!